 Employee protection is built into the testing procedures.
 In order to meet the requirements, the only laboratories that can be used are those that have been certified by the Federal Government.
-The Substance Abuse and Mental Health Services Administration(SAMHSA) certifies laboratories that have met all of the guidelines established by the Department of Health and Human Services.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) certifies laboratories that have met all of the guidelines established by the Department of Health and Human Services.

 After the urine specimen has been collected and forwarded to the laboratory, two tests may be performed.
 The initial test is an immunoassay test.
 This is a screening test to determine drug usage for the five classes of drugs.
 The second test is a confirmation test.
-Pre-employment tests for applicants other than Commercial Drivers will be tested by the immunoassay test only ng/ml means nanograms per milliliter.
-A nannogram is one billionth of a gram.
-A milliliter is one thousandth of a liter.
+Pre-employment tests for applicants other than Commercial Drivers will be tested by the immunoassay test only.